Ku-ring-gai's Built Heritage

 Do you enjoy solving puzzles and being a detective?
 Are you interested in learning how to research houses and land?
 Why not start your journey today – you’ll find that researching built heritage is challenging, exciting and rewarding!

-Our specialist research group dealing with built heritage is available in our Gordon Research Centre on Tuesdays between 10 am and 12 noon, and we can assist you with your research.
+Our specialist volunteers dealing with built heritage are available in our Gordon Research Centre on Tuesdays between 10 am and 2 pm, when we can assist you with your research.
 If you are unable to attend, we may be able to conduct some limited research on your behalf, for an appropriate fee – please see our Built Heritage Research page for more details.